UTSAVMONDAL31/Resume_ATS/README.md

 # Resume_ATS
-This is a Resume Application Tracking System made with Python.
+This is a Resume Applicant Tracking System made with Python.